 Series Editor

 Max Haiven is a writer and teacher and Canada Research Chair in the Radical Imagination.
-His most recent books are Art after Money, Money after Art: Creative Strategies Against Financialization (2018) and Revenge Capitalism: The Ghosts of Empire, the Demons of Capital, and the Settling of Unpayable Debts (2020).
-Haiven is editor of VAGABONDS, a series of short, radical books from Pluto Press.
-He teaches at Lakehead University, where he co-directs the ReImagining Value Action Lab (RiVAL).
+His recent books include Revenge Capitalism: The Ghosts of Empire, the Demons of Capital, and the Settling of Unpayable Debts (2020) and Art after Money, Money after Art: Creative Strategies Against Financialization (2018).
+Haiven is editor of VAGABONDS.
+He teaches at Lakehead University, where he directs the ReImagining Value Action Lab (RiVAL).
+As part of Sense & Solidarity, he offers strategy and communications workshops for social movements.

-Phanuel Antwi, Isa Fremeaux, Stefano Harney, Marc Herbst, Brian Holmes, John Jordan, Eunsong Kim, Aris Komporozos-Athanasiou, Alana Lentin, Eli Meyerhoff, Dylan AT Miner, Nick Mirzoeff, Massimiliano Mao Mollona, Jerome Roos and Cassie Thornton.
+Phanuel Antwi, Isa Fremeaux, Stefano Harney, Marc Herbst, Brian Holmes, Jay Jordan, Eunsong Kim, Aris Komporozos-Athanasiou, Alana Lentin, Eli Meyerhoff, Dylan AT Miner, Nick Mirzoeff, Massimiliano Mao Mollona, Jerome Roos, Ezra Winton.

 Pluto Press